Backpropagation in hyperbolic chaos via adjoint shadowing: Introduction

 \subsection{Main results}

 As part of the task to develop adjoint methods for the parameter-gradient of long-time statistics of hyperbolic chaos, this paper develops the adjoint shadowing theory for both discrete- and continuous-time systems.
-Shadowing is of particular interest because: \begin{enumerate} \item The shadowing contribution $SC$ can be a good approximation of the entire linear response; \item Shadowing is also necessary for computing the other part of linear response, the unstable contribution $UC$; \item The shadowing covector looks very similar to the conventional backpropagation solution, allowing much more efficient algorithms than previous for hyperbolic and high-dimensional systems. \end{enumerate} We shall also answer some lingering questions for shadowing methods in continuous-time.
+Shadowing is of particular interest because: \begin{itemize} \item The shadowing contribution $SC$ can sometimes be a good approximation of the entire linear response; \item Shadowing is also necessary for computing the other part of linear response, the unstable contribution $UC$; \item The shadowing covector looks very similar to the conventional backpropagation solution, so it can be implemented relatively easily. \end{itemize} We shall also answer some lingering questions for shadowing methods in continuous-time.

-For the discrete-time system of a map $f$ parameterized by $\gamma$, section~\ref{s:adjoint1} first shows that the adjoint system given by $f_*$ is also hyperbolic, where the pullback operator $f^*$ is basically the transposed Jacobian matrix.
-So we can define $\cP^u$ and $\cP^s$ as oblique projections onto the adjoint unstable and stable subspace.
+For the discrete-time system of a map $f$ parameterized by $\gamma$, section~\ref{s:adjoint1} first shows that the adjoint system on the covector space, given by recursively applying $f^*$, is also hyperbolic, where the pullback operator $f^*$ is basically the transposed Jacobian matrix.
+So we can define oblique projections onto the unstable and stable cotangent subspace, denoted by $\cP^u$ and $\cP^s$.

+\Cref{s:pathwiseasl} and \cref{s:december} prove \cref{l:pathasl} and \cref{t:AS}, the equivalence of three characterizations of the adjoint shadowing operator $\cS$ for discrete-time. \Cref{l:pathasl} is pathwise, whereas \cref{t:AS} is stated on an attractor with the physical measure.
+First, fix a $C^\infty$ observable (also called objective) function $\Phi$.
+For an orbit on the attractor $K$, the long-time-average statistic typically coincides with the SRB measure $\rho$ supported on the attractor.
+Let $\rho(\Phi)$ denote the integration of $\Phi$ according to $\rho$.
+The linear response is $\delta\rho(\Phi)$, where